 3. Melt 1/2 stick of butter.

-4. Stir melted butter into graham cracker mixture a little bit at a time, spoon into tinfoil cupcake liners that have been placed in a cupcake tin, and press into liners to form crusts.
+4. With the machine running, slowly stream in melted butter, spoon into tinfoil cupcake liners that have been placed in a cupcake tin, and press into liners to form crusts.

 1. Preheat the oven to 350 degrees F.